Choosing Perfect Halloween Costumes for Adults on the Spectrum

 Wear the costume for short periods, building up duration incrementally.
 Pay attention to areas of sensory discomfort – pinching, scratchiness, heaviness, etc. Make more modifications where needed.

-Be sure you can see and hear clearly, and are able to eat and drink while wearing the costume.
+Be sure you can see and hear clearly, and can eat and drink while wearing the costume.
 Make sure you can also go the bathroom easily (nothing is worse than not being able to zip or re-connect your costume correctly after answering nature’s call).

 Gradually acclimate until you can comfortably wear the costume for the duration of the Halloween party.
 This rehearsal time lets you smooth out any lingering issues beforehand.
 Showing up prepared and accustomed to your costume will help you feel more at ease.